glngn/sbt-alldocs/README.md

 This adds a command `allDocs` which:

 1. Collects all documentation artifacts for dependencies.
 This is all dependencies minus those in `allDocsExclusions`.
 2. Expands all documentation artifacts into `allDocsTargetDir`.
-Which defaults to `docs`.
+Which defaults to `alldocs`.
 3. Generates all documentation for all projects.
 These are copied under `allDocsTargetDir`.
 4. Finally, generates an `index.html` in `allDocsTargetDir` that is an index of all the collected documentation.